-A corneal laceration is a cut on the cornea, the clear front window of the eye.
+The cornea is the clear front window of the eye.
+A corneal laceration is a cut on the cornea.
 It is usually caused by something sharp flying into the eye.
 It can also be caused by something striking the eye with significant force, like a metallic hand tool.
 A corneal laceration is deeper than a corneal abrasion, cutting partially or fully through the cornea.
-If the corneal laceration is deep enough (called a full thickness laceration), it will cut completely through the cornea and cause a ruptured globe, a tear in the outer surface of the eyeball itself.
+If the corneal laceration is deep enough it can cause a full thickness laceration.
+This is when the laceration cuts completely through the cornea and causes a ruptured globe, a tear in the outer surface of the eyeball itself.

 A corneal laceration is a very serious injury and requires immediate medical attention to avoid severe vision loss.

 If your eye has been injured, you should do the following:

-- Gently place a shield over the eye to protect it.
-Cut away the bottom part of a paper cup taped to the bones surrounding the eye can serve as a shield until you get medical attention.
+- gently place a shield over the eye to protect it.
+Cut away the bottom part of a paper cup and tape this piece to the area around the eye.
+Wear this to protect your eye until you get medical help.

 - do not rinse with water